daguenther/Z2A/Procedures/Getting Started.md

 ## Community

 Have a parent-teacher meeting where you establish clearly what form of technology is the preferred way to contact each other.
-This is important to make sure either party does not overstep their boundries as to where they can be contacted.
+This is important to make sure either party does not overstep their boundaries as to where they can be contacted.
 Having a clear, established line of communication ensures that all parties know how to contact each other.